cpina/push-to-another-repository-docs/docs/_sources/setup-using-ssh-deploy-keys.rst.txt

 .. _GitHub documentation: https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent#generating-a-new-ssh-key

 ----------------------------------------
-Add private key in the source repository
+Add private key to the source repository
 ----------------------------------------

 In this section, we will add the generated private key to the source repository.
 This allows the Action to push to the destination repository.